What is sedition?

 “I’m not saying they can’t do it here.
 I’m not saying they should not charge it.
 It’s just you got to make sure you got all your ducks in a row, because it’s, it’s tough,” Andrew Arena, who led the investigation against the Hutarees in 2010, told NPR in January 2021.

 So far, in the investigation of Jan.
 6, these seditious conspiracy charges are the most serious to have been brought forward.
-These charge is “arguably the most difficult one to amass proof beyond a reasonable doubt of,” explained Juliet S. Sorensen, a clinical professor of law at Northwestern University’s Pritzker School of Law.
+This charge is “arguably the most difficult one to amass proof beyond a reasonable doubt of,” explained Juliet Sorensen, a clinical professor of law at Northwestern University’s Pritzker School of Law.

 “By the same token, because it has the potential to carry the most significant penalty, that is to say the most serious sentence, it should be important to the Department of Justice to get it right,” Sorensen said.
 “That is to say not only to amass enough evidence to prove seditious conspiracy, beyond reasonable doubt, but to not wrongfully charge it against someone who didn’t commit such a serious crime.”